as a Chick

 Fall 2014: Male #18-11 DAR departed Horicon NWR in Wisconsin on November 18 and wintered with sandhill cranes in Obion County, Tennessee.

 Spring 2015: Male #18-11 DAR was reported with an injury to his left leg on April 1 near the Horicon National Wildlife Refuge, Wisconsin.
-He continues to be monitored and seems to be slowly improving.
-On June 30, the team reported that, while he does still limp, his behavior seems otherwise unimpaired.
+He continued to be monitored and slowly improved.
+On June 30, the team reported that, while he does still limp, his behavior seemed otherwise normal.